cossacklabs/product-docs/acra/getting-started/requirements/_index.md

 * Golang compiler (we support the latest 3 minor versions) should be able to build binaries for your OS/CPU (though Windows is not supported)
 * [Themis](https://github.com/cossacklabs/themis/#availability) crypto libraries should be installed on target system

+### TLS

+All Acra components require TLS version 1.2+ and deny connections with lower version.
+Additionally, Acra accepts only cipher suits that uses ECDHE for handshakes and modern strong symmetric key encryption algorithms with authentication, as AES+GCM, ChaCha20+Poly1305.
+You can find all supported cipher suits [in our code in repository](https://github.com/cossacklabs/acra/blob/release/0.85.0/network/tls_wrapper.go#L33).

+### Databases

+AcraServer works as proxy for [PostgreSQL wire protocol](https://www.postgresql.org/docs/14/protocol.html) and [MySQL wire protocol](https://dev.mysql.com/doc/internals/en/client-server-protocol.html).
+We regularly run tests with MySQL, PostgreSQL and MariaDB on every new commit in our [public](https://github.com/cossacklabs/acra/blob/release/0.85.0/.circleci/config.yml) and private CI/CD.
+In theory, Acra supports all databases that works over these wire protocols.
+Some of them we test for our enterprise clients with our [Acra Enterprise Edition](/acra/enterprise-edition/).

 ## Client side

 ### Architecture